|

 The Idea

-The envisioned sites have a subtle attractive beauty that will compel attention — the jewels in the Crown City.
+The envisioned sites have a subtle attractive beauty that compels attention — as if jewels in the Crown City.
 When you investigate one, you'll see the planet's scale size and learn all about it.
 The much larger, imaginative hands-on sculpture near each small scale model suggests certain qualities about the planet.
 Some of them can be rotated, but they only move in the correct direction.
 Photovoltaic displays near the Sun site demonstrate renewable solar energy while generating useable power.
 There will be a map at each site, and when you follow it to the next planet, you'll realize just how much space there is in the real solar system where we live.

 And that's the whole purpose of Planet Trek — to illustrate in a fascinating and enjoyable way, what an amazing universe we live in together.
-It's an educational marriage of science, art, and technology.

 Unique among Solar System Scale Models in the world, Planet Trek will feature 100 Great Questions of our time, engraved on 100 plaques set at ground level, ten at each site.
 Their purpose in Planet Trek will be to add stimulus for thought, wonder, and conversation.
+The complete set of ten Planet Trek sites will offer an unforgettable destination of discovery, fun, and "paradigm-shift" learning — a gift for inquisitive people of all ages.

 Right for Pasadena